Data Visualization

 More intuitive documentation with real-world examples, not just syntax explanations.

-Responsive to the type of data input ( structures for qualitative/quantitative data)
+Responsive to the type of data input ( for quantitative data)

-Responsive to the type of data input ( structures for qualitative/quantitative data)
+Responsive to the type of data input ( for quantitative data)

 Should Have